MicrosoftDocs/entra-docs/docs/external-id/customers/tutorial-native-authentication-ios-sign-in-call-api.md

 ---
-title: Call an API in iOS app by using native authentication
+title: Call an API in iOS/macOS app by using native authentication
-description: Learn how to acquire multiple access tokens and call an API in iOS app by using native authentication.
+description: Learn how to acquire multiple access tokens and call an API in iOS/macOS app by using native authentication.

 author: henrymbuguakiarie
 manager: mwongerapk